tkw1536/YARCMS/README.md

 The template property determines the template to be used.

 In case a directory does not have this file, the template will check in the parent directory.

+The index property, if set, determines which index file to use.
+This must be relative to the current .yarcms file.

 ## License
 (c) Tom Wiesing 2014